sjnakib/portfolio-v3/specification.md

 #### Related Projects
 - 2-3 related project cards at bottom of page

-### 4. Academic Page (/academic)
+### 4. Experiences Page (/experiences)

-#### Education Section
+#### Professional Experience Section
-- Visually appealing representation of educational background
-- BRAC University with degree details
+- Detailed listing of professional work history in reverse chronological order
+- Job titles, company names, and employment dates clearly displayed
-- GPA and academic achievements
+- Responsibilities and key achievements for each role
-- Relevant coursework highlights

-#### Publications Section
-- Academic paper citations in standard format
-- Brief abstracts with "Read More" expansion
-- Links to papers where available
-- Co-authors and publication details
+- Technologies and skills used in each position
+- Visual separation between different work experiences
+- Consistent formatting for easy scanning

-#### Research Projects
+#### Key Accomplishments
-- Research focus areas
+- Highlighted major professional accomplishments
-- Technologies and methodologies used
+- Metrics and quantifiable results where applicable
-- Visual representation of results or findings
-- Impact of research (if applicable)

-#### Skills & Certifications
+- Projects led or contributed to significantly
-- Academic and technical skills organized by category
+- Technologies mastered and implemented
-- Any relevant certifications or specialized training
-- Proficiency indicators for key skills

 ### 5. About Page (/about)